2 Continuous-Time Signals

 plt.show()

-Figure 2.2: Example plots of analog signals.
+Figure 2.2: Example plots of real-valued, discrete-time signals.

 Some other possibilities: